bytecodealliance/wamr-python/docs/design.md

 # how to implement a python binding of WAMR

-A python embedding of a Wasm runtime allows its users to call a set of APIs of the runtime, which are implemented in C, C++, or Rust, from the python world.
+A python language binding of Wasm runtime allows its users to call a set of APIs of the runtime from the python world.
+Those APIs maybe implemented in C, C++, or Rust.

-In the WAMR case, interfaces in `core/iwasm/include/wasm_c_api.h` will be able to be called from the python world.
+In the WAMR case, a python binding allows APIs in `core/iwasm/include/wasm_c_api.h` to be used in the python scripts.
 To achieve that, we will create two kinds of stuff: wrappers of structured data types and wrappers of functions under the help of _ctypes_.

-> Cyptes is a tool in the standard library for creating Python bindings.
-It
-> provides a low-level toolset for loading shared libraries and marshaling
-> data between Python and C. Other options include _cffi_, _pybind11_,
-> _cpython_ and so on.
-Because we tend to make the binding depending on least
+Cyptes is a tool in the standard library for creating Python bindings.
+It provides a low-level toolset for loading shared libraries and marshaling data between Python and C. Other options include _cffi_, _pybind11_, _cpython_ and so on.
+Because we tend to make the binding depending on least items.
-> items.
 The built-in module, _ctypes_, is a good choice.

 ## General rules to marshal

+The core of the idea of a language binding is how to translate different representations of types in different language.

 ### load libraries

 The `ctypes` supports locating a dynamic link library in a way similar to the compiler does.
-In the WAMR case, it is _libiwasm.so_.

 Currently, `ctypes.LoadLibrary` supports: